ALIA-HAIDER/Culture_connect/README.md

 ## ✨ Overview

-**Culture Connect** is a sophisticated web application that revolutionizes how people discover and choose their ideal living communities.
+**Neighborly** is a sophisticated web application that revolutionizes how people discover and choose their ideal living communities.
 By leveraging advanced preference matching algorithms and comprehensive cultural data, the platform connects users with neighborhoods that truly align with their cultural background, lifestyle choices, and community expectations.

 ### 🎯 Problem We Solve

 Finding a community where you feel culturally at home is challenging.
 Traditional property search platforms focus on amenities and price, but overlook the crucial cultural fit that makes a place feel like *home*.
-Culture Connect bridges this gap by prioritizing cultural compatibility, community vibes, and lifestyle alignment.
+Neighborly bridges this gap by prioritizing cultural compatibility, community vibes, and lifestyle alignment.

 ---